atomicman57/naija-state-local-government/README.md

 # naija-state-local-government

-A simple utility library that lists Nigeria states and local governments
+A simple utility library that lists Nigeria states and local governments with zero dependency

 ### Installation